DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.4.0.md

 ## Input Changes
 - The game now uses directional input to determine where spells are fired
 - So, if you want to switch targets while mid-combo, you can do that by using the movement keys
-- Note: I'm still tweaking the values so it may not feel as responsive as it needs to
+- Note: I'm still tweaking the values so it may not feel as polished as it needs to

 ## Camera Changes
 - When not in battle, the camera is pretty much the same